millacarmona/morphospace/README.md

 say we have a phylomorphospace (Sidlauskas 2008).
 The following chunk of code illustrates how to combine the pipe workflow described above with `proj_*` functions called outside the pipe.

+(Clarification: `pls_shapes` is just a wrapper for `pls2b` aimed at the synthesis of shape data supervised by other non-shape variables).

 ``` r
 # Between group PCA - only non-deepforked species, then project deep forked species